w3c/market-data-odrl-profile/orientation.md

 GitHub is used to manage working group materials.
 We use the Issue tracking feature of GitHub to allow conversations between participants about particular points of discussion that require resolution.
 The list of issues is maintained at [https://github.com/w3c/market-data-odrl-profile/issues](https://github.com/w3c/market-data-odrl-profile/issues).

 Some organisations block access to `github.com` but do not block access to `github.io`.
 Group marterials may be read using the [`github.io` interface](https://w3c.github.io/market-data-odrl-profile).
 If necessary, key documents will be mirrored to the [Group Home](https://www.w3.org/community/md-odrl-profile) at W3C.
-Issues cannot be accessed other than via `githum.com`.
+Issues cannot be accessed other than via `github.com`.

-The `github.com` interface allows access to issues (points of discussion requiring resolution).